lucaskotw/rts_final/note.rst

       - dangerous to give app with schduling authority

-   - DCC
+   - DCC (Distrubuted Concurrency Control)

+      - Maximizing Concurrent Process

-      Partition the require computation into as many processes as possible so as to maximize the parallelism
+      - Partition the require computation into as many processes as possible so as to maximize the parallelism

    - Comparison